zhenlonghe/Vimrc/README.md

 This zhenlong's Vimrc.
 =========================
-My personal Vim configurations and plugins which I use in my daily job, and it compatibles with Windows, Linux and OS X. Vim-plug helps me manage all my plugins.
+Here is my Vim configurations and plugins which I use in my daily job, and it compatibles with Windows, Linux and OS X. Vim-plug helps me manage all my plugins.

 ## Usage